gerritjvv/clj-tcp/README.md

 The code uses ```clojure.core.async``` heavily to transmit messages for read, write and exceptions.

-Note: This library is still under construction, but you are welcom to look at the code and try it out.

 Contact: feel free to contact me at gerritjvv@gmail.com

 ## Usage